 In March 2012, the Company increased the discount rate used to value its holding in Oystercatcher to reflect an increase in the refinancing risk and greater sensitivity to interest rate and exchange rate movements, as the acquisition facility and associated hedging instruments approached maturity in 2014.
 The refinancing of the acquisition debt facility was completed in March 2013.
-As outlined on page 23, this allowed a reduction in the discount rate used to value Oystercatcher as at March 2013.
+This allowed a reduction in the discount rate used to value Oystercatcher as at March 2013.

-Social infrastructure
+Social Infrastructure

-Cost Closing cost £70.0m -

 Opening cost £67.7m

+Closing cost £70.0m

-Opening value
+Opening value £93.8m

-£93.8m

-Closing value
+Closing value £88.5m

-£88.5m

 Equity interest

 Elgin 49.9%

 Octagon 36.8%

 Dalmore 9% share of funds

 Investment in the year £11.6m

 Realised proceeds in the year £21.2m

 Income in the year £7.7m

 Asset total return in the year £12.3m

+Valuation basis DCF for Elgin and Ocatagon,

-or Elgin and Octagon, of funds for Dalmore
+LP share of funds for Dalmore